noirblancrouge/Nemoy/docs/fontbakery/fontbakery-report.md

 * f.blackCircled has a counter-clockwise outer contour

+* four.osf has a counter-clockwise outer contour

+* four.tosf has a counter-clockwise outer contour

 * g.blackCircled has a counter-clockwise outer contour

 * h.blackCircled has a counter-clockwise outer contour

 * i.blackCircled has a counter-clockwise outer contour

+* invsmileface (U+263B) has a counter-clockwise outer contour

 * j.blackCircled has a counter-clockwise outer contour